-Sure, you probably won’t want to spend more than 2 days there, but there’s still plenty of things to keep you busy for a few days.
+Sure, you probably won’t want to spend more than two days there, but there are still plenty of things to keep you busy for a few days.

 Most people will arrive in Costa Rica via San Jose, and it’s a great place to learn a bit about the country.
-There’s a number of museums that are worth visiting, plus the free walking tour will help you get to know Costa Rican culture and its history.
+There are a number of museums that are worth visiting, plus the free walking tour will help you get to know Costa Rican culture and its history.

 It’s a city with diverse architecture, ranging from colonial-era mansions, art deco apartments to modern skyscrapers.
-All of which are surrounded by majestic volcanos and green hills.
+All of which is surrounded by majestic volcanos and green hills.